frenya/vscode-coffeebreak/docs/plugins.md

 - exact name of the sync command (feel free to follow the `coffeebreak.<name-of-service>.sync` pattern)
 - any attributes the can be passed via the options object and their meaning

-If you have any questions, feel free to contact me.
+If you have any questions, feel free to contact me at frenya@frenya.net.